microchip-pic-avr-examples/pic18f16q41-uart-button-mplab-mcc/README.md

   + Name: “uart-button”
   + **Note: The project name cannot have any empty spaces**

-When a pushbutton is pressed, the internal contacts in the switch will bounce momentarily, causing the digital value read to vary wildly.
+When a push button is pressed, the internal contacts in the switch will bounce momentarily, causing the digital value read to vary wildly.
 This can create false detections of button press and release.
 To remove the contact bounce from the digital input, a CLC and TMR2 are used to create a debouncer.

   **Step #2: MPLAB Code Configurator (MCC)**